hjthedev/HMM-Clustering/data_prep/README.md

 # Data Preprocessing Summary
 This project involves analyzing data collected from a mobile health (mHealth) app for diabetes management.
-Participants used the app to log daily health behaviors such as blood glucose, meals, medication intake, and exercise.
-Additional data was collected through two rounds of surveys and nurse call notes.
 Below outlines the data preprocessing pipeline step by step for reproducibility and clarity.

 ## Participants
 - Only include participants who completed both the 1st and 2nd surveys.